-My fawn sheds a lot unlike my brother-in-law’s black Pug which isn’t bad at all.
-Black Pugs have one coats, and the fawn has 2.
+My fawn sheds a lot, unlike my brother-in-law’s black Pug which isn’t bad at all.
+Black Pugs have one coat, and the fawn has 2.
 They are so sweet, it doesn’t even matter!

 – Pugs, particularly the fawn pugs – which are the majority, have a double-coating.
 The double coat implies that the pug has a short, thick outer layer (outer coat) and a soft thinner inner layer (the inner coat).

 – The double-coating makes pugs shed almost twice as much as other small dog breeds with a single coating.
 Double-coated pugs experience a “blowing the coat,” which means that their hair will fall off in tufts or big balls.

 – Regardless of whether the pug has a double or single layer coat, each of these pets’ hairs is tightly cluttered.
 To be precise, each pug has about 600 hairs packed per square inch.

 This can be compared to the 100 – 200 hairs packed in other dog breeds for every square inch.
 Definitely, the larger the number of hairs per square inch, the more the dog breed (pugs in this case) will shed.

 – Finally, all animals, dogs included, undergo 3 stages to shed their body hair –

 Among the pugs, this 3 stage process takes place too quickly compared to the slow rate in other dog breeds.

 1. Seasonal shedding